chef/chef/docs/dev/design_documents/deprecations_in_resources.md

 # Deprecation Warnings Within Custom Resources

 In Chef 12, we introduced deprecation warnings within the chef-client.
 This allowed us to communicate future breaking changes to users.
-The warnings and integration within Test Kitchen have become a powerful tool allowing users to future proof their cookbooks and ease chef-client migration projects.
+The warnings and integration within Test Kitchen have become a powerful tool, allowing users to future-proof their cookbooks and ease chef-client migration projects.

-This design extends the deprecation functionality to custom resources allowing authors to warn consumers of future breaking changes to their resources.
+This design extends the deprecation functionality to custom resources, allowing authors to warn consumers of future breaking changes to their resources.

 ## Motivation